elijahnzeli1/ALIVE-GPT/README.md

 8. An overview of the project structure
 9. Guidelines for contributing to the project
 10. License information
 11. Contact details for further inquiries.

-## This README should give users and developers all the information they need to get started with the NEN-AI project, run it locally, and potentially deploy it to a production environment.
+## This README should give users and developers all the information they need to get started with the NEN-AI project, run it locally, and potentially deploy it to a production environment

+## NOTE

+1. These changes will add a "Speak" button that appears after text is  generated.
+When clicked, it will send a request to the server to convert the generated text to speech.
+The resulting audio will be played using an HTML audio element.
+2. Remember to handle potential errors, such as when the text is too long for the TTS service or when the user's browser doesn't support the audio format.
+3. Also, be aware that generating audio files on the server for each request might not be the most scalable solution for a production environment.
+For a more scalable approach, you might want to consider using client-side TTS APIs (like the Web Speech API) or a cloud-based TTS service.